What is HPV?

 HPV is recommended for boys and girls ages 11 through 12 for several reasons.
 Young adults need the HPV vaccine before they are exposed to HPV.
 Preteens make more antibodies in response to the shot, which may lead to a higher level of protection.
 Because of this response, children ages 9-14 only need two doses of the HPV vaccine, at least 6 months apart.

 Teens and young adults who start the series at age 15 and older need three doses of HPV vaccine.
 Also, three doses are still recommended for people with certain immunocompromising conditions aged 9 through 26 years.
+The HPV vaccine is approved for adults up to age 45 but is not always covered by insurance.

 Are HPV vaccines safe and effective?